 This list isn’t all-inclusive, but they are some of the most common reasons for excessive understeer.

-If your vehicle has a stock setup, you should start with checking the tire pressure before moving on to check out worn components like shock absorbers.
+If your vehicle has a stock setup, you should start with using a racing tire pressure gauge before moving on to check out worn components like shock absorbers.

 Let’s Talk About Oversteer